-4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery
+4 Sales and Pricing Strategies to Drive Media Revenue Right Now

 In 2020, the COVID-19 crisis completely upended nearly every aspect of our lives.
 Business closings, record unemployment, and shelter in place orders dropped consumer demand off a cliff.
 Advertising budgets followed suit.

-What will it take, then, to drive media sales in 2021 and beyond?
+What will it take, then, to drive media sales today and in the future?
 It all comes down to a laser-like focus on the customer and their needs.
 And while sales methodologies have long preached a customer-first approach, until now, we’ve never been in a sales environment that makes a true customer focus so imperative.

-Here are four customer-focused sales strategies that salespeople can adopt right away to drive media sales now and in the recovery.
+Here are four customer-focused strategies you can adopt right away to drive media sales in today’s landscape.

 1. Become Your Customers’ Trusted Advisor on Digital Media